Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 ## The Target: Domyos EL500

 [The EL500](https://www.decathlon.com/products/el500-smart-connect-elliptical-exercise-machine-331582),
-as far as I know, is the most affordable Bluetooth-enabled elliptical trainer sold by Decathlon.
+is a cheap(ish) Bluetooth-enabled elliptical trainer sold by Decathlon.
 There's no need to delve into too much detail; it's an affordable machine with multiple resistance settings, a heart rate monitor, and Bluetooth connectivity.

 ![el500-drawing](/assets/domyos-el500/domyos-target.jpg)

-A mobile app called `eConnected` is provided to monitor the session on your smartphone, and save the logs as an image of a graph.
-The active sessions look like this, and are saved as an image of the progress graph:
+A mobile app called `eConnected` is provided to monitor the exercise session from your smartphone, and save it for future reference as an image of a graph.
+The active sessions look like this, and are saved as an image of that same graph:

 ![econnected session](/assets/domyos-el500/econnected-quick-session.jpg)